LThomas92/veganeasellc-full/README.md

 ### VEGANEASE LLC

-Veganease is an E-Commerce Website built with React, Redux, StripeAPI and SASS for styling.
+Veganease is an E-Commerce Website built with React, Redux, StripeAPI, Nodemailer and SASS for styling.

 Firebase with Google Authentication.